 Growing an active community of users for a luxury retail startup.

-Wilderooms.com is a London-based retail startup that offers a new way to shop for clothes.
+Wilderooms.com was a London-based retail startup offering a new way to shop for clothes.
 Users can select any item online, and have it sent to a luxury changing room for them to try on at their convenience.
-With the first Wilde Room opening in autumn 2015, our client needed to grow their user base ready for launch.
+With the first Wilde Room opening in a few months, our client needed to grow their user base ready for launch.
 They didn’t just want signups; they asked us to help create an active community of users creating collections of clothes ready to try on.

 A redesigned WildeRooms.com home page, that explained the new retail concept in ways that appealed to many users, whether short on time or looking for in depth information.
 A new product tour showed users how to WildeRoom before they signed up, and a smooth journey from registration to installation helped them get started with the service.